Windlesham - Future Explorers8-13 years

-The Adventures in English programme, based at Windlesham House School, offers 18 hours of English lessons per week and focuses on outdoor learning to stimulate students' curiosity for the natural environment.
-The school, founded in 1837, was the first school in the country to be established as a Preparatory School.
+The Future Explorers programme, based at Windlesham House School, offers 18.5 hours of English lessons per week and focuses on outdoor learning to stimulate students' curiosity for the natural environment.
+The school, founded in 1837, was the first boys school in the country to be established as a Preparatory School.
 This spacious campus, which is located in the beautiful Sussex countryside close to the seaside town of Worthing, creates a real sense of freedom and is ideal for younger students who are looking for a summer adventure.

 The Programme